maxmurdoch/flock/src/pages/flyUnlimited.md

     - icon: /images/uploads/infinity.svg
       text: >-
         Get equipment and Public Liability cover for an unlimited number of commercial flights throughout the UK.
-      title: Unlimited Flights in the UK
+      title: Unlimited flights in the UK
     - icon: /images/uploads/globe.svg
       text: >-
         Travelling abroad?
 Extend your cover for the month, and scale it down again when you return.
-      title: Extend Your Cover Worldwide
+      title: Extend your cover worldwide
     - icon: /images/uploads/shield.svg
       text: >-
         Have peace of mind that your equipment is also protected with storage, transit, and theft insurance.